ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 <center>![](media/dependencies-simple.svg)</center>

+-   These libraries are typically installed system-wide using using `sudo`.
+For instance,

+    ```
--   This kind of library is usually installed using `sudo` in some way, such as `./configure && make && sudo make install`.
+    ./configure && make && sudo make install
+    ```

 -   Example: installing ROOT on your system to work on TNDS exercises!